Tools & Knowledge

-Agents can use multiple tools to answer your users.
+Agents can use tools and knowledge to answer your users.
 Here's how:

-🪄 Tools enable you to enhance an agent with various capabilities, allowing it to efficiently tackle complex scenarios by simultaneously carrying out multiple tasks.
+🪄 Tools & Knowledge enable you to enhance an agent with various abilities, allowing it to efficiently tackle complex scenarios by simultaneously carrying out multiple tasks.

 With Multi-tool agents:

-- If you choose to build an agent with 0 tools: The agent uses only the model to generate an answer.
+- If you choose to build an agent with no tool or knowledge: The agent uses only the model to generate an answer.

 - If you build an agent with several tools: The agent evaluates the user request and deploy an appropriate combination of tools, selecting from none to several, with up to eight steps of processing.